egar1296/climate-change-comments-youtube/README.md

 ## Contents
 This repository contains the following main components:

-- `data and results/`: This directory holds the data files used for the analysis and the co-occurrence matrices used for CONCOR analysis.
+- `data/`: This directory holds the data files used for the analysis and the co-occurrence matrices used for CONCOR analysis.
 - `scripts/`: All R scripts used for data collection, cleaning, and matrix preparation are stored here.
 - `LICENSE`: A license file that specifies the terms of use for the code and data.